Job profiles at CSC

 - work with Indigenous agencies and communities to help offenders heal and reintegrate into their home communities

-Aboriginal community liaison officers (ACLOs) monitor, support and motivate Indigenous offenders.
-ACLOs work with Elders to facilitate, organize and coordinate:
+Indigenous community liaison officers (ICLOs) monitor, support and motivate Indigenous offenders.
+ICLOs work with Elders to facilitate, organize and coordinate:

 - traditional and spiritual ceremonies

 ICLOs work with both individual offenders and groups.
 They work in the community, not in CSC institutions.
 ICLOs occasionally work overtime hours.